aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-gas-txn-fee.md

 1. The computational cost of executing the transaction.
 2. The network cost of sending the transaction over the DPN.
-3. The storage cost of data created and read during the transaction on the Diem Blockchain.
+3. The storage cost of data created and read during the transaction on the Aptos Blockchain.

 The first two of these resources (computational and network) are ephemeral.
 On the other hand, storage is long lived.
 Once data is allocated, that data persists until it is deleted.
 In the case of accounts, the data lives indefinitely.